yeoneung/optimal_control_with_state_constraint/README.md

 ## 1. Run 'lagrangian_perspective.py'

-This file commputes optimal control and the state trajectories generated based on our new algorithm.
+This file computes optimal control and the state trajectories generated based on our new algorithm.

 Images of plots will be saved in the current directory.